AGreenwoodMelb/AirAmboAttempt01/README.md

 - Expand this list with //TODO:'s and things from the CherryTree file

 ### Medium Term
-- Improve the "Usage" section of the README file to give a better explination of how to set up and use this project, including important class constructor break down with code snippets.
+- Improve the "Usage" section of the README file to give a better explanation of how to set up and use this project, including important class constructor break down with code snippets.
 - Re-implement Unit Testing (Especially for the more stable classes and systems).

 ### Long Term